Why Can't You Talk To Dolphins

 Q: What is the most common way dolphins communicate?
 A: Dolphins communicate primarily through vocalizations, including whistles, clicks, and pulsed calls.
 They also use body language and other signals to convey information.

 Q: Can dolphins talk to other species?
 A: Dolphins have been observed interacting with other species, including humans.
-However, the extent to which they can communicate with these species is not fully understood.
+On the flip side, the extent to which they can communicate with these species is not fully understood.

 Q: What are signature whistles?
 A: Signature whistles are unique vocalizations that each dolphin develops early in life and uses as a form of self-identification.